HeidiHamilton/MECH105_ALGORITHMS/False_Position/README.md

 1. An estimate of the root of the function that satisfies the specified tolerance
 2. Approximate relative error
 3. Number of iterations used

+**This algorithm can be used to solve for the root of the given function.**